-CREDIT BY EXAM FEE
+CREDIT BY EXAMINATION FEE\

-Application for Credit by Examination is available in the Admissions Office located in the Student Services Building.
-If the application for the credit by exam is approved, the student must pay the credit by exam fees to the Business Services Office, no later than the end of the ninth week of the semester in the amount of\$10for the first unit plus \$5 for each additional unit for each course on credit by examination (i.e. credit by exam for a 4.0 unit class would be \$25 plus the \$46 per unit enrollment fee for a total of \$209.
+Application for Credit by Examination (CBE) is available in the Admissions Office located in the Student Services Building.
+If the application for the credit by exam is approved, the student must pay the credit by exam fees to the Business Services Office, no later than the end of the ninth week of the semester.
+Fees are the State per unit fee required by State Law (E.C.76300;5, CCR 58753), which is currently \$46 per unit (i.e., credit by exam for a 4.0 unit class would be \$46 per unit enrollment fee\ for a total of \$184.
 If California residency has not been established, non-resident tuition fees will also be added).
+Students awarded the California Promise Fee Waiver are entitled to have the fees waived and paid by the waiver.
+Loss of the California Promise Fee Waiver after fees are waived would result in the student becoming responsible for the CBE fees.
 The receipt for payment must be presented to the instructor before the exam will be administered.
-Financial Aid is NOT available including the California College Promise Fee Waiver.